• Updated on Dec 2, 2025

 The Annapurna and Manaslu Circuit Trek is one of the most diverse trails that allows trekkers to sub-join with multiple options.
 However, this depends upon the time frame one has for this trek.

-Although the Manaslu Circuit Trail is restricted, and to extend to other areas of the region is not praiseworthy because there are no alternative trails to extend towards due to close border with Tibet, one can keep an alternative rest day and day tour around the border area.
+Although the Manaslu Circuit Trail is restricted, and extending to other areas of the region is not praiseworthy because there are no alternative trails to extend towards due to the close border with Tibet, one can keep an alternative rest day and day tour around the border area.

 However, Annapurna has a diverse trail one can sub-join or extend to other areas.
 Some of the trails one can extend during the Manaslu and Annapurna Circuit Trek can be: